-Upon completion, the participant will be able to:
+Live seminar: Upon completion the participant will be able to:

 - Describe symptom presentations in 6 types of POP as they relate to fascial support.

-- List the 3 modifiable conditions that could affect the results of prolapse examination.
+- List the 3 modifiable conditions that could affect results of prolapse examination.

-- Perform pelvic floor examinations, internal vaginal (with 1/2 speculum) for fascia support evaluation and external POP-Q measurements (gh and pb) using evidence-based instructions.
+- Perform POP examinations both internal vaginal and external POP-Q measurements (gh and pb) using appropriate straining instructions.

 - State 5 prolapse self-care/lifestyle intervention strategies for POP.

-- Assess and teach breathing and IAP management in conjunction with therapeutic exercise and functional activity programs for pelvic floor dysfunction and POP.
+- Assess and teach breathing and IAP management in conjunction with therapeutic exercise and functional activity programs for POP.

-Seminar Schedule with 7 CEU contact hours approved by Oregon Physical Therapy Licensing Board.
+Live Seminar Schedule with 7 CEU contact hours

 Review of POP Patient Presentations/ Case Studies